BarsukinSyn/ComfyUI-Enjoyer-Roadmap/README.md

 ## VAE

 VAE (Variational Autoencoder) is a type of neural network used primarily for generating new data or for feature extraction.
-Here's a simple breakdown of how it works:
+Here is a simple breakdown of how it works:

 1. **Encoding**: The VAE learns to compress data (like images) into a smaller, more compact representation called the latent space.
 This is similar to packing a detailed model into a small box.
 2. **Decoding**: It also learns how to reconstruct the data back from this compressed form.
 This is like unpacking the model from the box and rebuilding it to its original form, albeit with some loss of detail.